kaya202/two-bench/2-valuation-toolkit/README.md

 [![tests](https://github.com/OWNER/REPO/actions/workflows/tests.yml/badge.svg)](https://github.com/OWNER/REPO/actions/workflows/tests.yml)

-A modular Python valuation engine — DCF, trading comparables, and precedent transactions — built around a **credit-analysis overlay** that every method feeds into: given an Enterprise Value from any of the three, what can this company support in debt, and what does a lender actually recover if it doesn't work out?
-Most student valuation repos stop at "what is this company worth"; this one carries that answer through to the question a direct lending / leveraged finance analyst asks next.
+Python valuation engine — DCF, trading comparables, and precedent transactions — built around a **credit-analysis overlay** that every method feeds into: given an Enterprise Value from any of the three, what can this company support in debt, and what does a lender actually recover if it doesn't work out?

 Run end to end on a real company (**Carnival Corporation, CCL**) in [`notebooks/walkthrough.ipynb`](notebooks/walkthrough.ipynb) — DCF with a